A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 York, Durham and Headwaters

-Book a glamping getaway an hour drive out of Toronto.
+Book a glamping getaway just an hour’s drive from Toronto.
 Nestled in a quiet forest on the small peninsula of Scugog Island in Lake Scugog, Birchwood offers two ultra-deluxe geodesic dome glamping sites.

-Each heated dome features a sleeping, dining and living area, tasteful decor, floor-to-ceiling windows and a moonroof above the bed.
+Each heated dome features a sleeping, dining and living area, tasteful decor, floor-to-ceiling windows, a private hot tub and a moonroof above the bed.
 Fresh towels and linens, a barbecue, firewood and free wi-fi are provided.

 Two individuals per dome is recommended, but the dome can fit up to four.